Kenneth B. Anderson

 His litigation experience includes high-profile and precedent-setting cases involving recording artists, record labels, composers, publishers, managers, artists’ rights and accounting practices, as well as leading cases on copyright and freedom of artistic expression.
 Ken also frequently resolves potentially explosive music industry disputes on a confidential basis.

-- Top Rated Entertainment & Sports Attorney in New York, NY, Super Lawyers (Thompson Reuters Corporation), 2008-present
+- Top Rated Entertainment & Sports Attorney in New York, NY, Super Lawyers (Thomson Reuters Corporation), 2008-present

 - New Star, Lawdragon (Lawdragon INC), 2006